Murux/RaspberryPi_Bare_Metal/README.md

 In the next step, we want to create a .img-file out of our .elf-file.
 The arm-linux-gnueabihf-gcc doesn't seem to have the possibility to objcpy, so I have installed gcc-arm-linux-gnueabi with
 "sudo apt-get install gcc-arm-linux-gnueabi".

-/// Why didn't I only use gcc-arm-linux-gueabi?
+/// Why didn't I only use gcc-arm-linux-gnueabi?
 The compilation of the C-file had an Collect2 error, which is a linking  problem.
 When I find the reason for that, this README-file will be updated and the preparations hopefully a bit easier :) ///

 If the installation is finished, simply type